CES Data Access Tips

 through the entire list of data types, use the data type find box

-"match" in the Data Type list; repeated clicks of the Find button
+match in the data type list will be selected; repeated clicks of the Find button

-will move the cursor to the next match in the list.
+will move the selection to the next match in the list.

-upon the data type(s) selected in Step 1, a list of the available super
+upon the data type(s) selected in box 1, a list of the available supersectors

-Industry: Depending upon your selections in Steps 1 and 2, a
+Select an Industry — Depending upon your selections in boxes 1 and 2, a

-list of all available industries appears in the list box.
+list of all available industries from the supersectors you chose will appear in box 3.
 Click on

 the industry name you want to retrieve.
 If you do not wish to

-scroll through the entire list of industries, use the Industry find box
+scroll through the entire list of industries, use the Find box

 series by clicking the check box next to the desired seasonal adjustment